pages-themes/minimal/pages/guidelines/annotation.md

 #### Protein

-Protein (“macromolecule” glyph in SBGN PD specification, or “generic protein” in CellDesigner) should be annotated with UniProt ID and named according to HUGO Gene Nomenclature Committee (HGNC) names.
+Protein (“generic protein” in CellDesigner; “macromolecule” glyph in SBGN PD specification) should be annotated with UniProt ID and named according to HUGO Gene Nomenclature Committee (HGNC) names.

 With the use of the MINERVA automatic annotation functionality, manually adding UniPort IDs in CellDesiger can be skipped as soon HGNC official names are used for naming proteins.
 The same rules can be applied for annotating genes and RNAs.